Food insecurity among college students in the United States

 Food insecurity is an issue affecting many American college students.
 While hunger in the United States affects all age groups, food insecurity seems to be especially prevalent among students.
 Studies have found that students of color are disproportionately affected.
 Students are uniquely affected by food insecurity, as this period of time is credited as, most likely, one's first time living away from home.
 The rising cost of education is another driver of food insecurity among students.
+Although student food insecurity is not usually discussed in terms of famine, it is part of the broader study of hunger and access to adequate food.
 Experiencing a period of chronic hunger can impact a student's mental health, and can lead to lower academic performance.
 Measures taken to alleviate hunger among students includes the establishment of food pantries in several US universities.

 Causes

-Students are broke, especially first year students.
+Students tend to not have the means to afford items, especially first year students.
 They are "uniquely" vulnerable to food insecurity as they transition from a state of dependency (often being looked after by parents) to autonomy.
 Additionally, the costs involved with higher education have been rising, in some cases faster than peoples ability to pay.

 When entering college, many students are leaving their homes and managing their own finances for the very first time in their lives.
 Depending on where they go to school, there may be limited access to affordable and nutritious food, such as in food deserts, making students particularly vulnerable to food insecurity.
 Students are often forced to choose between expensive textbooks and school materials and food, leaving many students hungry.
 Hunger can distract students from focusing, leading to decreased academic performance, longer time than usual to graduate, and higher rates of depression.
 Furthermore, familial financial hardship, ever-rising costs of tuition and housing, and lack of sufficient financial aid –which can be attributed to recent major cuts in states’ budgets for public universities and lack of federal aid –have made food insecurity an increasingly common experience among college students.
 In fact, a study on hunger in US colleges done at the University of California took data from 2006 to 2016 showed that 40% of students experienced food insecurity.

 According to a study done by sociologist Katharine Broton at the University of Massachusetts Boston, 27% of students had skipped meals because of food insecurity and 6% did not eat for 1 to 2 days because of limitations such as being in a food desert.